tsmit291/Angular_Unit3/03_protecting_your_apis.md

 Simply put, a token is a thing that is used as an identifier.
 Make sense?
 Lets try again but using a story.

-`The King gave the Herald his signet ring made of pure jade.
+> The King gave the Herald his signet ring made of pure jade.

-"When you find my sister, give her this ring", he said, a serious look on his face.
-"It shall prove that you carrying a message from me.".`
+> "When you find my sister, give her this ring", he said, a serious look on his face.
+"It shall prove that you carrying a message from me.".

 Basically, the ring is a token.
 It is used as a device to ensure that the message is from the true source instead of an enemy.

 ### But why do we need tokens?

-Lets jump back into the present.
-We, like the King need to be able to send messages back and forth between our API.
-In our case however we are designing both the API (the Sister) and the front end (the King).
+We need to design a system where we can allow authenticated users from any kind of device (iOS, Android, Web App) to access our API.

-At first it would seem that cookies would work here as well as any other web app.
-However we don't want to be limited to just sending messages from one type of client to one server.
-Imagine if we had a bunch of clients that could all use our API.
-For example we could have an Angular app, a iOS app, and an Android app.

-While cookies work great on web browsers (Angular), they are not so good with iOS and Android apps.
+At first it would seem that cookies would work here just like it does for any other web app that we have built.
+Unfortunately, while cookies work great on web apps, they are not so good with iOS and Android apps.
 This is the main reason to use tokens.

-There is another reason, Horizontile Scaling.
-This involves having more than one API server at the same time for scaling reasons.
+There is another reason, Horizontal Scaling.
+This involves adding more copies of your API server to handle an increase of users/traffic.

 ### What kind of token to use?